muratk3n/thirdwave/en/2021/02/vietnam.md

 [George Friedman](https://www.youtube.com/watch?v=mkSk7hKudpA)

-The United States went to war in Vietnam for multiple reasons but the basic reason was Charles DeGaulle the American strategy at the time was to contain the Soviet Union with a string of alliances swinging from Norway all the way through ran and blocked them through expanding charles de gaulle came along and said you can't trust the americans because if they ever attacked the Americans wouldn't come and they were a night to go to fight for you you're going to be left alone we have to form our own NATO independent of the United States during the Vietnam War there's a word that became incredibly important credibility credibility meant that how credible were the American guarantees to this all-important structure of containment how credible was it that we would come to Germany's aid or Japan's aid with everything we had if they were a war and a terrible fear that time was that these people would lose confidence in us.
-So part of the reason we went to Vietnam had nothing to do with Vietnam the fear was that if we didn't go to Vietnam our credibility with our other allies would be gone and the entire American strategy will collapse on that basis there was no expectation we wind up 50,000 dead on that basis the expectation was that we would go into a small police action we may win it we may lose it but the Germans would know that our guarantee means something and to a very great extent in my opinion worrying about how the Europeans react if we didn't go in it's important now the fact was the D Europeans criticized the United States are going in but if we hadn't gone in they would have really panicked they would have really potentially said his NATO worth anything is this Japan's guarantees worth anything?
+The United States went to war in Vietnam for multiple reasons but the basic reason was Charles De Gaulle.
+The American strategy at the time was to contain the Soviet Union with a string of alliances swinging from Norway all the way through [Vietnam], and blocked them through expanding [alliances].
+Charles de Gaulle came along and said "you can't trust the americans because if they ever attacked the Americans wouldn't come ...  you you're going to be left alone we have to form our own NATO independent of the United States".
+During the Vietnam War there's a word that became incredibly important *credibility*.
+Credibility meant that how credible were the American guarantees to this all-important structure of containment, how credible was it that we would come to Germany's aid, or Japan's aid with everything we had, if they were a war.
+And a terrible fear that time was that these people would lose confidence in us.
+So part of the reason we went to Vietnam had nothing to do with Vietnam the fear was that if we didn't go to Vietnam our credibility with our other allies would be gone and the entire American strategy will collapse on that basis.
+There was no expectation [we would end up with] 50,000 dead, on that basis the expectation was that we would go into a small police action we may win it, we may lose it, but the Germans would know that our guarantee means something.

 LBJ Biography, *Into the Quagmire*